Bi8bo001/comp4431-NightWhisper/README.md

 4. **Mobile App**: Native mobile application
 5. **Advanced Analytics**: Conversation analytics and insights
 6. **Integration with External Services**: Connect with mental health resources
+7. **Real-time TTS for All Messages**: Optimize TTS generation for faster real-time audio
+8. **Cloud Deployment**: Deploy to cloud for public access

 ---